5.0128 reviews5.0Google

 What does STACi stand for?

-Traditional ACI cultures cartilage cells and reimplants them under a periosteal patch.
-MACI improved on this by using a collagen membrane.
+Traditional ACi cultures cartilage cells and reimplants them under a periosteal patch (a flap of tissue taken from the shin).
+MACi improved on this by using a flat collagen sheet.
 STACi goes further by implanting the cells within a three-dimensional scaffold that provides structural support during regeneration, allowing treatment of larger and more complex defects with better tissue quality.

 Who is a good candidate for STACi?

-STACi is suited to patients with significant focal cartilage loss in the knee who are too young or too active for joint replacement.
+STACi is suited to patients with significant focal cartilage loss in the knee, hip, shoulder, ankle or other joints, who are too young or too active for joint replacement.
 It is particularly relevant for patients with defects larger than what OATS or microfracture can address, typically greater than two to four square centimetres.

 Why is STACi only available at London Cartilage Clinic?